spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-packaging-units-feature.md

 ### 5) Configure export to Redis

-This step publishes tables on change (create, edit, delete) to the `spy_product_packaging_unit_storage` and synchronizes the data to Storage.
+This step publishes tables on change (create, edit, delete) to `spy_product_packaging_unit_storage` and synchronizes the data to Storage.

 #### Set up event listeners